 - You don’t have to worry about if your roommate pays their rent or not.

 - Some communities are pet-friendly.
 Southeast students can apply to have a pet live with them in Myers Hall.
 Only pre-approved pets are allowed on campus.
 Pets are not permitted during the summer semester.

 - No candles, air fryers, or toasters are allowed in the dorms.

-- You are required to have some kind of meal plan, even if you wish to cook all of your meals.
+- You are required to have some kind of meal plan.

 - No matter what building style you choose, community or suite, you still have to share a bathroom with someone else.

 - There is limited space in the dorm rooms.

 - You have to follow quiet hour rules; on the other hand, you might encounter neighbors that are not following the rules.